Thin-Film Interference and Anti-Reflective Coatings

 How Anti-Reflective Coatings Work

-An anti-reflective coating is a very thin-film applied to glass to reduce its reflectivity—a technique widely used today.
-You can even find it on high-end wristwatches.
+An anti-reflective coating is a very thin film applied to glass to reduce reflection.
+This technology is now widely used, and can even be found on high-end wristwatches.

-So why does such a thin-film suppress reflections?
+Why can such a thin film suppress reflections?
 The answer is both fascinating and counterintuitive.

-For a photon to interfere with itself at the same place and time, it must somehow take multiple paths, since it always travels at the speed of light.
-Did the photon really take different paths?
-The mystery deepens.
+For a photon to interfere with itself at the same place and time, it seems as if it must have taken more than one path, since light always travels at the speed of light.
+Did the photon really travel along multiple paths?
+Here the mystery becomes even deeper.

 Related articles: